-One of the best ways to see this beautiful Island is to rent a car and explore, explore, explore!
+One of the best ways to see this beautiful Island is to rent a car and explore!
 So many beautiful beaches, restaurants and historical sites to be found, we’d hate for you to miss any of it.
-So, hop into your car rental and hit the streets!
-What could possibly go wrong?
+So, hop into your car rental and start driving in Turks and Caicos!

 It’s true!
 Being a British Overseas Territory, Turks and Caicos drives on the left side of the road and follows most of the UK traffic laws.

 Don’t let this stop you!
 Trust us, it’ll be worth it.
 Once you’ve got the hang of it, you’ll forget all the anxiety and cold sweats you had leading up to getting in the drivers’ seat for the first time.
 In fact, you’re likely reading this because you’ve googled “Driving in Turks and Caicos” while considering renting a car and maybe the fear of driving on the left is holding you back.
 Well we’re here to give you a little hope and encouragement.

 As they say, if we can do it, anyone can!
 Please enjoy our light hearted and somewhat comical (we think) article on driving in Turks and Caicos.

 Be sure to read our Ultimate Turks and Caicos Guide to start planning your epic adventures!

 This page contains Amazon Affiliate and/or other affiliate links which means we may earn a small commission (at no extra cost to you!) should you book or purchase something from our site.
 See full Disclosure Policy here.

 DID YOU KNOW?: There are no traffic lights in Turks and Caicos?
 Only Roundabouts on this Island.

 A Few tips to keep on the right track